snowtimber/TerraformAWSCloudDemo/README.md

 ## Future
--add Terraform Destroy commands for any orphan resources created -add unit tests to Github Actions CI/CD for a more versatile seed
+-add Terraform Destroy commands for any orphan resources created -add unit tests to Github Actions CI/CD Terraform Apply for a more versatile seed